Immutable-Tag/immutable-tag.github.io/content/10_futurework.md

 Our current scope is limited to working with git tags for repositories hosted on [GitHub](https://github.com).
 In the future, we would like our APIs to be easily consumed by not only other git hosting providers such as [GitLab](https://about.gitlab.com/) and [Bitbucket](https://bitbucket.org/product/), but also hosting providers for [Subversion](https://subversion.apache.org/) and [Mercurial](https://www.mercurial-scm.org/) VCS.

+### Automation with existing CI/CD workflows
+While our project has a React-based UI which makes it easy for our end users to use our application, this could be extended to use Command Line Interface (CLI) scripts or binaries as well.
+This is easily implementable since our Middleware is built using REST APIs.
+The primary benefit of this would be easy integration into automated CI/CD workflows of development/engineering teams that meet their requirements.

 ### Application outside VCS

 The concept of tag immutability can be applied to not only VCS, but also other areas where tagging is used.
 A popular example is that of [Docker](https://www.docker.com/) tags, where tags point to specific image digests/hashes.
 As cloud computing continues to be more popular, this will be extremely helpful for [Docker Hub](https://hub.docker.com/) and cloud providers that have a container registry for storing Docker images.
 This includes [Amazon Web Services](https://aws.amazon.com/), [Google Cloud Platform](https://cloud.google.com/), [Microsoft Azure](https://azure.microsoft.com/), [IBM Cloud](https://www.ibm.com/cloud) and [Oracle Cloud](https://www.oracle.com/cloud/).